-Healthy Rivers: A Water Course is a captivating online (new!) or CD-ROM program to understand the ecology, management, and stewardship of river and stream systems.
+Healthy Rivers: A Water Course is a captivating program that explains the ecology, management, and stewardship of river and stream ecosystems.

 - 220+ screens of information exploring the complexity and diversity of river systems.